NANITH777/EBook/README.md

 ## Usage

-Once the application is running, you can access it at `http://localhost:5000`.
+Once the application is running, you can access it at `https://localhost:7280/`.
 Use the admin dashboard to manage books, users, and orders.
 Regular users can browse books, add them to the cart, and complete purchases.

-sh from Visual Studio**:
-   - Right-click the project in Visual Studio and select `Publish`.
-   - Choose `Azure` as the target and follow the prompts to deploy.

 ## Project Structure